nabeelvalley/docs/content/pages/blog/2026/10-09/website-revision-7-part-1-architecture.md

 ## Foreword and Warnings

-This post discusses the very early, experimental version of my website in Gleam.
-The goal of this post is to share the high level process as well as - importantly - to identify the pitfalls with the initial approach which helped better define the direction I later chose to go
+This post discusses the very early, experimental version of my website rewrite using Gleam.
+The goal of this post is to share the high level process that makes the site work as well as - more importantly - to identify the pitfalls with the initial approach which helped better define the direction I later chose to go

 ## Recap

-[The previous post in this series](/blog/2026/08-07/website-revision-7-part-0) discussed a high level plan for my website's content and what the functional requirements are for the site
+The previous post in this series discussed the high level plan for my website's content and what the functional requirements are for the site

 As a recap, the site needs to support: